redMedium/js/README.md

 - LOAD calendar (browser's local storage)
 - CLEAR to clear the page

-This Web app is made as part of a school project and is later been used in demonstration purposes.
+This Web app is made as part of a school project and is later been used in demonstration purposes (first of the two).

 The program writing has some shortcomings:
 - Documentation is basically non-existent